AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Experiments

 \subsection{Datasets}

 We evaluate our model on two real-world datasets.
-Due to the shortage of ground truth of anomalies, we inject anomalies into these datasets followed the perturbation scheme introduced in \cite{ding2019deep} (including both structural anomaly and attribute anomaly {on} multi-view attributed networks).
+Due to the shortage of ground truth of anomalies, we inject anomalies into these datasets following the perturbation scheme introduced in \cite{ding2019deep} (including both {structure} anomaly and attribute anomaly {on} multi-view attributed networks).
 Nodes with both attribute anomaly and {structure} anomaly account for 50 \% of the whole dataset.

 \textbf{DBLP}\footnote{\url{https://dblp.uni-trier.de/}}: This is an academic cooperation multi-view attributed networks from the DBLP dataset.
-There are 3025 nodes in multi-view attributed networks, each node represents a specific author.
+There are 3025 nodes {on} multi-view attributed networks, {and} each node represents a specific author.
 In this dataset, the number of views is set to $K=3$.
-The 3 views in networks defined in this dataset include: co-authorship (two authors cooperated for the same paper), co-conference (two authors published a paper on the same conference) and co-term (two authors published papers in the same term).
-Authors' attributes correspond to elements of a bag-of-words represented of keywords.
+The 3 views in networks defined in this dataset include co-authorship (two authors cooperated for the same paper), co-conference (two authors published a paper at the same conference), and co-term (two authors published papers in the same term).
+Authors’ attributes correspond to elements of a bag-of-words represented by keywords.

-\textbf{IMDB}\footnote{\url{https://www.imdb.com/}} This is a movie relationship multi-view attributed networks from IMDB dataset.
-There are 4780 nodes in multi-view attributed networks, each node represents a specific movie.
+\textbf{IMDB}\footnote{\url{https://www.imdb.com/}} This is a movie relationship multi-view attributed networks from the IMDB dataset.
+There are 4780 nodes {on} multi-view attributed networks, each node represents a specific movie.
 In this dataset, the number of views is set to $K=3$.
-The 3 views defined in this dataset include: co-actor(two movies are acted by the same actor), co-director(two movies are directed by the same director) and co-year(two movies are released in the same year).
-Movie attributes are elements of a bag-of-words represented of plots.
+The 3 views defined in this dataset include co-actor (two movies are acted by the same actor), co-director (two movies are directed by the same director), and co-year (two movies are released in the same year).
+Movie attributes are elements of a bag-of-words represented by plots.